 The Tour de France – or any three week Grand Tour, for that matter – puts a huge amount of stress on a rider’s body.

-This year’s 21-stage route includes five days in excess of 200km – and the longest is 231 km – so it’s understandable that Google’s autocomplete tells us that many people out there want to know how much weight the riders will lose over the course of the race.
+This year’s 21-stage route covers a total of f 3,460 kilometres – so it’s understandable that Google’s autocomplete tells us that many people out there want to know how much weight the riders will lose over the course of the race.

 Want answers to the others?
 Try:

 - How much prize money will the Tour de France winners make?

 - How many calories do Tour de France riders burn?